ppant/ppant.github.io/_posts/2026-05-07-the_caffeinated_runner.md

 - Whether symptoms return after reintroducing coffee,
 - and whether lower caffeine intake improves recovery consistency.

+### 🗓️ Mid-June 2026 Update: From 14 Days to 7 Weeks

+It has now been roughly 52 days since I started this experiment on April 25th.
+What began as a strict 14-day reset has naturally evolved into a deeply sustainable lifestyle change.

+Here is what has changed after nearly two months of zero caffeine:

+* **The Mindset Shift:** The cravings have shifted from "manageable" to completely non-existent.
+I routinely sit in coffee shops with my running friends after our morning runs, comfortably defaulting to plain water or buttermilk.
+The decision doesn't require willpower anymore; it just isn't on my mind.
+* **A Deeper Sense of Calm:** The physical "stomach heat" and the morning bad digestive smells have vanished entirely.
+But the most unexpected benefit has been psychological: I feel a profound, sustained sense of calm throughout the workday, completely free of the volatile caffeine highs and subsequent crashes.
+* **The New Ritual:** At home, my brewing ritual hasn't disappeared—it has just evolved.
+I now prepare a refreshing herbal infusion of ginger and black pepper (strictly zero tea leaves).
+It gives me that same grounding, refreshing morning routine without the internal acidity.

 ---

 ## Final Thoughts (For Now)